agravier/agravier.github.io/_posts/2012-12-26-NAO-C++-tutorial-part-1:-Better-NAO-than-never.md

 <div>
 <br /></div>
 <div>
-Qiuild can configure projects for various robots (Atom or Geode NAO) or to run on a separate computer.
+Qibuild can configure projects for various robots (Atom or Geode NAO) or to run on a separate computer.
 For that, it uses <b>CMake</b>, wich is a cross-platform and multi-platform meta-build tool.&nbsp;</div>
 <div>
 <br /></div>
 <div>